-Did you engage in this type of behavior?
-Yes No If yes, please answer the following questions: Were any of the victims under the age of 18?
-Yes No If yes: identify those time periods (either by age or month and year) and then list the frequency f those time frames.
+Did yo u engage in this type of behavior?
+Yes No If yes, please answer the following questions: 2.
+3. 4.
+5. Were any of the victims under the age of 18?
+Yes No If yes: a.
+How many were 12 years old or younger?
+How many were male? b.
+How many were 13 years or older?
+How many were male?
+How many of the victims were strangers?
+How old were you when you started?
+How old were you the last time you did this?
+Why did you stop?
+During this time frame, how often did you engage in this behavior (e.g., 3 times per week)?
 8. Please write about engaging in this behavior.
-You do not have to identify specific individua but please describe them as a general group and be clear regarding things like general age genders and why you chose them.
-Detail is important so that you and your therapist can bett understand the context(s) in which you engaged in these behaviors.
-Do you have screen shots or records of these electronic conversations?
-Did you send or receiphotos or videos?
-Yes No If yes: a.
-What did you do with those images once they were in your possession? b.
+You do not have to identify specific individuals, but please describe them as a general group and be clear regarding things like general ages, genders and why you chose them.
+Detail is important so that you and your therapist can better understand the context(s) in which you engaged in these behaviors.
+9. Do you have screen shots or records of these electronic conversations?
+Did you send or received photos or videos?
+Yes No If yes:

+a.
+What did you do with those images once they were in your possession?

+10. As of today, do you have an ongoing relationship with any of the people you committed this behavior against?
+If so, please call your therapist now and schedule a time so you may discuss b.
 Where are they now?

-10. As of today, do you have an ongoing relationship with any of the people you committed this behavior against?
-If so, please call your therapist now and schedule a time so you may discuss